The best restaurants on Queen West

 685 Queen St. W., 647-352-1227, rickshawbar.com

 Noureen Feerasta’s menu skips merrily across the Indian Subcontinent.
 Mung bean chaat salad, crunch on crunch, with sweetly savoury tamarind and ginger, would make any bhel puri wala proud.
-Spicy fried chicken thighs have their deep, delicious gochujang and Kashmiri chili flavour offset by cooling jicama slices.
+Spicy fried chicken thighs have their deep, delicious gochujang and Kashmiri chili flavour offset by cooling jicama slices, and the Ismaili beef curry is dynamite.
 Falooda—rose water and vanilla bean gelato—receives added richness from the presence of malai, an intense clotted cream.
-And when a plate of masala branzino, hampered by gummy mashed rice, goes untouched, efficient staff notice and the kitchen generously sends out a dynamite Ismaili beef curry as a delicious, if unnecessary, apology.

 720 Queen St. W., 416-504-1992, terroni.com